-Real world - or true - MPG in new cars is often much lower than what manufacturers claim.
+Real world MPG in new cars is often much lower than what manufacturers claim.
 In 2011, the AA estimated that the average difference between claimed and true MPG was just 8%.

 Most drivers could probably forgive that.

-However, by 2014, that average gap had grown to a whopping 40%.
-This means that someone buying Britain’s most popular car, the Ford Fiesta 1.0 EcoBoost, would achieve just 39.4mpg instead of the official brochure figure of 65.7mpg.
+However, by 2014, that average gap had grown to a whopping 40%!
+This means that someone buying Britain’s most popular car, the Ford Fiesta 1.0 EcoBoost, would achieve just 39.4 real-world mpg instead of the official brochure figure of 65.7mpg.

-So, how can you check the real MPG of a car, and how can you avoid losing out?
+So, how can you check the real MPG of a car and avoid losing out?

 The fuel economy figures published by car makers are obtained from EU testing, known as the New European Driving Cycle (NEDC).
 Conducted in a laboratory environment, it is meant to represent typical driving habits, but in reality, it bears little relation to how most of us drive.